johnjackoleary/cfi-commonplace-book/Filed/Complete VFR Preflight Checklist.md

 - [ ] Consider the [[Three Strikes and You’re Out Rule]]

 ## Flight Planning
-- [ ] Plan a route, with waypoints and altitudes
+- [ ] Complete a navlog planner, with waypoints, altitudes, fuel requirements, etc.
 	- [ ] Consider performance requirements (eg. climb rates to clear terrain)
+	- [ ] Consider all airspaces, terrain, and obstacles en route
+- [ ] Call ahead to each airport to check on fuel, transient parking, and FBO costs
 - [ ] File VFR Flight Plan (if desired)
+- [ ] Be prepared for diversion (money)

 ## Other
 - [ ] Provide passengers with [[SAFETY]] briefing